-The attendance gap narrows between disadvantaged pupils and their peers.
-To provide the right specialised service to pupils who need it Outcomes for pupils improve because barriers which can be addressed by a specialist service have been successful To ensure that pupils have a voice and feel that their opinions and ideas are valued and that they can articulate these.
-Pupils approach learning with confidence and are willing to share their ideas To ensure that feedback to pupils has a positive impact on pupil outcomes Pupils know how to improve their learning and this results in progress over time To ensure that disadvantaged pupils have the opportunity to engage in the wider curricular offer Pupils from disadvantaged backgrounds engage in music lessons and school trips and visits
+The proportion of eligible pupils meeting the school's attendance target (95%) increases The proportion of PA pupils who are eligible is in line with or below others.
+To provide the right specialised service to pupils who need it Outcomes for pupils improve because barriers which can be addressed by a specialist service have been successful Pupils are assessed by specialist services in a timely manner including but not limited to (Speech and Language, Educational Psychology) To ensure that pupils have a voice and feel that their opinions and ideas are valued and that they can articulate these.
+Pupils approach learning with confidence and are willing to share their ideas Pupil voice capture is carried out termly for all eligible pupils Where possible, pupil feedback is reflected in planning To ensure that disadvantaged pupils have the opportunity to engage in the wider curricular offer Pupils from disadvantaged backgrounds engage in music lessons and school trips and visits Pupils who are eligible, particularly those in KS1, are invited to attend clubs outside of school